workkkfor2012/gemini-coder/packages/website/docs/installation/web-browser-integration.md

 # Web browser integration

-For the hands-free chat initialization and enhancing context with selected websites, you'll need to install the **Gemini Coder Connector**.
+For the hands-free chat initialization and enhancing context with selected websites, you'll need to install the **Code Web Chat Connector**.

 The connector extension is [open source](https://github.com/robertpiosik/CodeWebChat/tree/master/packages/browser).